 Italian Lakes road trip?
-But don’t people visit the lakes to stay at grand hotels and stroll luxuriant gardens?
+But don’t people visit the lakes to stay at grand hotels, stroll luxuriant gardens and cruise around on glam speedboats?
 They do.
-But if you like to drive, one of the most fun things to do is circumnavigate the lakes by car.
-Like driving Mallorca, the majestic mountains and magical lakes make a road trip a real delight.
+But if you like to drive, one of the most fun things to do is circumnavigate Northern Italy’s lakes by car.
+Like driving Mallorca, the majestic mountains and shimmering water make a road trip around the Italian Lakes a real delight.

 Italian Lakes Road Trip – Circumnavigating Northern Italy’s Lakes